KarstenAMF/GerVADER/README.md

 **For using GerVADER or just the lexicon make sure to cite [SentiWS](http://wortschatz.uni-leipzig.de/de/download) and accept their license.
 Moreover the ratings of the lexicon are part of GerVADER, so make sure to quote GerVADER**.

+The *GERLexicon_noexpansion* is GERVaders crowd-rated lexicon of german words.
+The *GERVaderLexicon* has been expanded with the grammatical forms as well as with emoticons and english phrases taken from the *VADER* lexicon.

 More details on the lexicon can be found in GerVADERs paper.

 #### Heuristics